bombasticSlacks/Aspirant/Game/Terminology.md

 ### Charges
 An abstracted count of the number of times an item can be used.
 If charges are written as X(Y), then the item has X charges and charges can be refreshed for Y silver.

-> Example: a tool kit has 3(2) charges, means it can be used 3 times and can have it's uses refreshed for 2 silver each.
+> Example: a tool kit has 3(2) charges, means it can be used 3 times and can have its uses refreshed for 2 silver each.

 ### Difficulty Value
 The penalty for an [Action](#Action) assigned by the [GM](How-To-Play#GM).

+### Unarmed Attack
+An unarmed attack is a [Melee Attack](#Melee%20Attack) without a weapon, using only your limbs.
+It causes [Minimal Injury](Injury#Minimal%20Injury) [Impact](Injury#Impact).

+### Loading
+Some weapons and equipment will require a certain amount of time to be ready for use.
+This is the loading time.
+Loading time is specified as (X) where X is the number of round, or 0 for [Free Action](#Free%20Action).

+If something can be loaded as a free action, immediately using it puts the action at a (-1).

+### Capacity
+The number and type of things that this item can be [Loaded](#Loading) with.
+Usually written as Capacity X(Y), which means it holds X ammo, and is loaded with Y item.

+> So a weapon described as having Capacity 12([Munitions](Comestibles#Munitions)) would hold 12 generic ammo.